twood02/webtemplate/wiki/http1-2httpsSSL/https.md

 Illustration of Symmetric-key encrypted transmission

 Symmetric-key algorithms are algorithms for cryptography that use the same cryptographic keys for both encryption of plaintext and decryption of ciphertext.
 The keys may be identical or there may be a simple transformation to go between the two keys.
 The keys, in practice, represent a shared secret between two or more parties that can be used to maintain a private information link.
-This requirement that both parties have access to the secret key is one of the main drawbacks of symmetric key encryption(shows on Figure 4), in comparison to public-key encryption (also known as asymmetric key encryption)
+This requirement that both parties have access to the secret key is one of the main drawbacks of symmetric key encryption(shows on Figure below), in comparison to public-key encryption (also known as asymmetric key encryption)

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/How_to_transfer_key_itself_safely.png)